-When you have files that are too large to attach to a Puppet Support ticket, you can upload them to either our MFT server or our SFTP server.
+When you have files that are too large to attach to a Puppet Support ticket, you can upload them to one of our two Puppet-hosted solutions: our MFT server or our SFTP server.

-If you prefer to connect directly to a Puppet-hosted SFTP server, upload files to our SFTP server.
+Do you prefer to connect directly to a Puppet-hosted SFTP server?
+Upload files to our SFTP server.

 Version and installation information

 Puppet software: All supported versions

 You can use our MFT server, https://mft.puppet.com, to upload files to an MFT account via a web browser to a secure folder.
 Access to your files is restricted to only you and the Puppet team.
 Files are deleted automatically after 30 days or by request.
 Once you have an MFT account, it can be reused for future tickets.

 If you don’t have an MFT account, request one when you need to upload large files related to your Support ticket.
 Your account is linked to your email address.
 We’ll send a validation email from firstname.lastname@example.org to the email address you provide, so make sure to include a valid email address as part of your request.
 After receiving the validation email, you can create an account to upload files to our MFT server.
 When you log in, a secure folder called

 Home is displayed.
 You can either upload files or view previously uploaded files.
 If you forget your password, there’s a Forgot password? reset available on the server.

 Alternatively, we can also send you a secure upload link to your email.
 This method doesn't require a login, and the link will expire in 7 days.